mponza/WikipediaRelatedness/README.md

     ...

-    sbt "run-main it.unipi.di.acubelab.graphrel.MainClass"
+    sbt "run-main it.unipi.di.acubelab.wikipediarelatedness.MainClass"

-See `it.unipi.di.acubelab.graphrel.wikipedia.relatedness` for the extended list of realtedness method avaiable.
+See `it.unipi.di.acubelab.wikipediarelatedness.wikipedia.relatedness` for the extended list of realtedness method avaiable.
 LLP need the label generation (see `processing` package).